math-hrque/agriculture-data-management/README.md

 # Agriculture Data Management

+_A system designed to digitize, organize, and enhance the management of agricultural data for improved efficiency and decision-making._

+## **Introduction**

 This project, **Agriculture Data Management**, was developed to digitize and modernize the management of agricultural data.
 The process began with the transformation of a physical **Agriculture Form** traditionally used for collecting information into a structured, digital online form.
 The objective was to eliminate manual data handling, reduce errors, and enable better data analysis and reporting.

+---

 ## Project Overview